emirhandemir922/BreakOutGame/README.md

 # BreakOutGame

-BreakOutGame is a clone of classic atari game that I build using canvas.js to learn javascript in a higher lvl
+BreakOutGame is a clone of classic atari game that I build using canvas.js to learn javascript in a higher level

 Game is simple you can use your arrow keys to play